-I Accounting Periods
+Accounting Periods

 Partnership returns normally must be filed for an accounting period that includes 12 full months.
 A short period return must be filed if the partnership is created or terminated within the taxable year.
-In that case, write "Short Period" in red ink at the top of Form 565, Side 1.
+In that case, write "Short Period" in black or blue ink at the top of Form 565, Side 1.